Marmik-Emp37/Emp37.Tweening/README.md

 ## About
-A modern, high-performance, zero-allocation tweening library for Unity that emphasizes clean architecture, developer experience, and runtime efficiency.
+A fast, composable tweening framework for Unity with clean architecture and zero-allocation at runtime.
-Build animations from simple, composable building blocks and combine them into sophisticated flows.

-**Version: 2.0.0**
+**Version: 2.1.0**

 ## Features
-+ Zero GC during updates - uses allocation-free data structures to avoid runtime garbage collection.
++ Allocation free during updates - pooled tweens minimize GC while running.
-+ Type-safe tweening - supports tweening of any struct type with custom evaluator.
++ Type safe tweening - supports any type (struct or class) with custom interpolation.
 + Fluent API - chain calls to build complex tweens concisely.
 + Composable animations - allows combining tween elements into sequences or parallel groups.
-+ Extensive extensions - includes methods for common Unity components.
++ Extensions - includes helpers for common Unity components.
-+ Tag-based control - start, pause, or stop groups of tweens using tags.
++ Tag based control - pause, resume, or kill tweens by tag via `Factory`.
-+ Lazy execution - tweens don't consume resources until played.
++ Lazy execution - tweens initialize only when played.
-+ IntelliSense-friendly - includes comprehensive XML documentation.
++ Safe callbacks - all actions wrapped with exception handling.
-+ Enter Play Mode Settings compatibility - functions as intended with any option.
++ Compatible with Enter Play Mode options.

 ## Installation
-Clone or download this repository and copy the `Emp37.Tweening` folder into your Unity project.
+Clone or download this repository and copy the **`Emp37.Tweening`** folder into your project.

 **Requirements:** Unity 2021.3 LTS or newer.